szuke/xtuple-extensions/docs/TUTORIAL3.md

 ### Business Logic: Event Binding

 We can do better than this, by making the model automatically update the name based on the calorie count.
-To do this we use event binding, which is one of the most powerful tool we have to drive business logic.
+To do this we use event binding, which is one of the most powerful tools we have to drive business logic.
 We'll use the bindEvents function to listen to changes to the calorie attribute and act accordingly.
 Add the following code into the file `/path/to/xtuple-extensions/source/icecream/client/models/ice_cream_flavor.js`:

 ```javascript
 bindEvents: function () {